bear102/user-agents/README.md

 ## Gathering Your Own User Agents

-1. Find some server logs on google `inurl:access filetype:log`
+1. To find some server logs on google, simply google `inurl:access filetype:log` (note: not all logs will work.
+Dont worry, there are plenty :D)
 2. Copy all the text and paste it into `logs.txt`
 3. pip install pyyaml ua-parser user-agents
 4. run `UAIdentifier.py`